 When you get into Stockeld Park, it is easy to be a bit underwhelmed.
 Panic not!
 There are lots of things hidden away and that is the beauty of this place.
 You could probably go 5 times and still notice different things.

-We started off in the maze and the idea is to find 6 little attractions/toys and then find the main attraction which leads you to an exit/freedom!
+We usually start off in the maze and the idea is to find 6 little attractions/toys and then find the main attraction which leads you to an exit/freedom!

-The maze took about 30 minutes and after we had a picnic lunch on the main lawn.
+The maze takes about 30 minutes and after we usually have a picnic lunch on the main lawn.
 The lawn is huge and would never get full.
 On here, there are a few footballs and toys for the older ones to burn a bit of energy.
-This was actually a really nice touch.
+This is actually a really nice touch and the fact that you can bring picnics in helps to manage costs a little.

-However, we headed into the farm themed playground, which was just the right size for kids up to about 8.
-The rides were really well made out of wood and was something a little bit different to the ones you normally see.
+Next to the maze is the farm themed playground, which was just the right size for kids up to about 8.
+The rides are really well made out of wood and was something a little bit different to the ones you normally see.
 The slides are a bit quick, although not massive, so be careful!

 Also on the main lawn is an air cushion, bouncy castle slide and go kart bikes.
-This was the only place we encountered queues, which was good considering it was a perfect day in the middle of the school holidays.
-The air cushion was the only one we went on.
-If you have a toddler it might be an idea to go on as well, especially if the rest of the kids are a bit older.
+This was the only place we encountered queues, even in the middle of the school holidays.
+The air cushion is ideal if you have a toddler and it might be an idea for a grown-up to go on as well, especially if the rest of the kids are a bit older.
 A word of “warning” you can feel as though you are still on there hours after leaving the park!!!

-We did the obligatory nappy change and the facilities were excellent and clean.
+When we were doing nappy changing, the facilities were excellent and clean.
 I did only see 2 changing rooms, but I think there was another in the ladies toilet.
-Also inside was a cafe and some indoor softplay activities including a smaller air cushion and a playhouse.
-There was also a crafts corner which could come in useful for a quiet half an hour!
+Also inside, is a cafe and some indoor softplay activities including a smaller air cushion and a playhouse.
+This is the only part of Stockeld Park that is indoor and so in wet weather, it will be very busy!

-At this point, we thought that we had seen everything and was going to go into the Enchanted Forest as a bit of a throw-in, but how wrong we were!
-This was the star attraction, hidden away within the trees (obviously!).
-It is about a 2 mile walk with numerous small, quirky attractions, some operated by button, others by sensor!
+At this point, you probably think that you have seen everything and going into the Enchanted Forest is a bit of a throw-in.
+However, this is the star attraction, hidden away within the trees (obviously!).
+It is about a 2 mile walk with numerous small, quirky attractions.
+Some are operated by button, others by sensor!
 There is an influence of music/songs in the attractions, so much so that on the last one, Heidi wanted a “song please” after pressing the button!

-Along the walk are about 5 playgrounds, just in the off chance that the kids have any more energy to burn!!
-A couple were a bit too big for Heidi, but the rest were perfect.
-There is more than enough space for everyone and we spent a good hour going through the forest and it was the highlight of the day.
+Along the walk are about 6 playgrounds, just in the off chance that the kids have any more energy to burn!!
+A couple were a bit too big for Heidi when she was 2, but the rest were perfect.
+The the 6 year old Heidi is suitable for all of them and loves the spider-themed playground towards the end.
+There is more than enough space for everyone and we spend a good hour and a half going through the forest and it is always was the highlight of the day.

 All in all a brilliant, yet tiring day out.
 A few tips to help you if you’re planning on going to Stockeld Park: